Rick00Kim/kururu-blog/content/about/index.en.md

 ## SUMMARY

-Hello, My name is Kuhyun Kim.
+Hello, My name is Kuhyun Kim

 I started working for system engineer in Japan